nunit/nunit.analyzers/documentation/NUnit1013.md

 ### Explanation

-The NUnit `ExpectedResult` syntax is not used, so it's a smell for this method to return something that isn't being checked.
+The NUnit `ExpectedResult` syntax is not used, so it's an error for this method to return something that isn't being checked.

 ### Fix